Diagnostics

 -

-Diagnostics should describe the situation the toolchain observed and the language rule that was violated, although either can be omitted if it’s clear from the other.
+Diagnostics should describe the situation the toolchain observed.
+The language rule violated can be mentioned if it wouldn’t otherwise be clear.
 For example:

 -